Dey11/dey11/README.md

 - 🔭 im currently working on [usepdx](https://usepdx.tech/)

-- 🌱 im currently learning **ml, testing & revising the fundamentals of cs**
+- 🌱 im currently learning **golang & revising the fundamentals of cs**

 - 👯 im looking to collaborate on **hackathons (offline/online)**